Loading Events

 Enjoy historical tourism at its finest when you attend Summer Chautauqua under the big white tent inside Humphrey Heritage Village at the Cherokee Strip Regional Heritage Center.

 The 2023 theme is American Aviation: Barnstorming to Mach 1.
-Characters to be portrayed by scholars include:

-• Amelia Earhart, portrayed by Elsa Wolff
+Tuesday: Amelia Earhart, portrayed by Elsa Wolff

 Amelia Earhart set flying records and advanced the role of women in aviation.
 She was the first woman to fly solo across the Atlantic Ocean and the first person ever to fly solo from Hawaii to the U.S. mainland.
 Her disappearance during her 1937 flight to circumnavigate the globe remains one of the greatest unsolved mysteries of the 20th century.
 Wolff’s workshops are “Amelia Earhart: The Final Flight into Mystery” and “WASPs — Fly Girls of World War II.”

-• Jackie Cochran, portrayed by Karen Vuranch
+Friday: Jackie Cochran, portrayed by Karen Vuranch

 Jacqueline Cochran was the first woman to break the sound barrier and, at her death in 1980, she held more speed, altitude and distance records than any other male or female pilot in aviation history.
 She helped form the WASPs and held leadership roles in the aviation community.
 Vuranch’s workshops are “Fly Girls: Women Pilots of WWII” and “Long Distance Vision,” focusing on literary works written by aviation pioneers of the 1920s.

-• Chuck Yeager, portrayed by Doug Mishler
+Saturday: Chuck Yeager, portrayed by Doug Mishler

 Presidential Medal of Freedom recipient Chuck Yeager was the first pilot to fly faster than the speed of sound.
 He flew combat missions in WWII and went on to serve in the newly constituted United States Air Force as a flight instructor and test pilot.
 He trained pilots for the space program in the Air Force Aerospace Research Pilots School.
 Mishler’s workshops are “Romantic or Mundane: Aviation and American Culture” and “Higher, Further, Faster.”